avzaman/avzaman/index.md

 I am always open to discussions and new opportunities, please feel free to reach out.

 This portfolio site is proudly brought to you free of AI generated code and content.
-The finest bespoke, artisinal, farm-to-web site on the internet!
+The finest bespoke, artisinal, farm-to-server site on the internet!

 ## <ins>[Work Experience](/pages/work/)</ins>